Out-of-date WordPress sites are much more likely to be hacked

 If you think “I don’t trust updates, so I won’t update my site software for a while because I’m concerned about compatibility”, like some people, you’re setting yourself up for trouble unless you have a specific plan to apply the update in the very near future (by which we mean days, not weeks).
 Otherwise you’ll just get further and further behind, and updating will become harder and harder, then you’ll be even more likely to be hacked every day.

 If you’re concerned about compatibility, you can make an extra backup right before the update, and we’ll help you undo the update if there’s a problem.
 The type of problems potentially caused by updating are far less severe (and far more easily fixed) than the security problems potentially caused by not updating.

 But aren’t most hacking attacks more complicated than this?

 No. A surprising number of our customers read elsewhere about WordPress hacks, then write to us asking if their site is vulnerable... but when we check, we see they haven’t updated old plugins and themes on their site for months or years.
 We also see people who install complicated security plugins but don’t update WordPress itself.

-This suggests that people have little idea how sites actually get hacked, and we want to correct that.
+This suggests that it’s not obvious how sites usually get hacked, and we want to correct that.
 So here’s some more annoying text: